Gladstone Capital Co. (NASDAQ:GLAD) Short Interest Update

 Gladstone Capital Co.
-(NASDAQ:GLAD – Get Rating) was the recipient of a large increase in short interest during the month of April.
-As of April 30th, there was short interest totalling 356,900 shares, an increase of 7.4% from the April 15th total of 332,400 shares.
-Based on an average daily trading volume, of 145,600 shares, the short-interest ratio is currently 2.5 days.
+(NASDAQ:GLAD – Get Rating) was the target of a large growth in short interest in April.
+As of April 30th, there was short interest totalling 356,900 shares, a growth of 7.4% from the April 15th total of 332,400 shares.
+Based on an average daily trading volume, of 145,600 shares, the short-interest ratio is presently 2.5 days.

 Gladstone Capital Announces Dividend

-A number of hedge funds and other institutional investors have recently added to or reduced their stakes in GLAD.
-Millennium Management LLC acquired a new position in Gladstone Capital during the 2nd quarter valued at approximately $3,878,000.
-Legacy Capital Wealth Partners LLC acquired a new position in Gladstone Capital during the 3rd quarter worth $799,000.
-International Assets Investment Management LLC boosted its position in Gladstone Capital by 66.1% during the 4th quarter.
-International Assets Investment Management LLC now owns 191,439 shares of the investment management company’s stock worth $2,315,000 after acquiring an additional 76,153 shares during the period.
-Advisory Research Inc. acquired a new position in Gladstone Capital during the 3rd quarter worth $421,000.
-Finally, LPL Financial LLC boosted its position in Gladstone Capital by 18.6% during the 2nd quarter.
-LPL Financial LLC now owns 295,820 shares of the investment management company’s stock worth $2,985,000 after acquiring an additional 46,300 shares during the period.
-Institutional investors and hedge funds own 9.11% of the company’s stock.
+Institutional investors and hedge funds have recently bought and sold shares of the business.
+Mercer Global Advisors Inc. ADV purchased a new position in shares of Gladstone Capital during the 1st quarter valued at approximately $161,000.
+Squarepoint Ops LLC purchased a new position in shares of Gladstone Capital during the 1st quarter valued at approximately $337,000.
+Schonfeld Strategic Advisors LLC increased its holdings in shares of Gladstone Capital by 101.3% during the 1st quarter.
+Schonfeld Strategic Advisors LLC now owns 48,100 shares of the investment management company’s stock valued at $452,000 after purchasing an additional 24,200 shares in the last quarter.
+Two Sigma Investments LP increased its holdings in shares of Gladstone Capital by 7.7% during the 1st quarter.
+Two Sigma Investments LP now owns 57,377 shares of the investment management company’s stock valued at $539,000 after purchasing an additional 4,079 shares in the last quarter.
+Finally, XTX Topco Ltd purchased a new position in shares of Gladstone Capital during the 1st quarter valued at approximately $135,000.
+9.11% of the stock is currently owned by institutional investors and hedge funds.

 Gladstone Capital Company Profile